gregberns/FunctionalExamples/README.md

 }
 ```

-The problem with this approach at least is that it is not tail-call recursion and so will have call stack issues.
+The problem with this approach at least is that it is not tail-call optimized and so will have call stack issues.

-This will be tail-call recursive, but since JS doesn't support tail-call recursion the same issue will occur.
-It does have more variables at play, maybe there's a way to reduce them...
+This example is using tail-recursion, but since JS doesn't support tail-recursion the same issue will occur.
+(Note: It does have more variables at play, maybe there's a way to reduce them...)

 ```
 function call(n) {